 The most important step after exfoliating

 Once you’ve cleared out clogged pores and sloughed off dead skin, it’s time to apply a high-quality moisturizer.
-Even though your skin might feel soft and clean initially, protect it from dryness and irritation by promptly slathering on your favorite lotion.
+Even though your skin might feel soft and clean initially, protect it from irritation by promptly slathering on your favorite lotion.

 And one other step to remember is sunscreen.
 Since you’ve just removed some of your body’s protection against UV rays, apply sunblock when you go outdoors the next day.